ASAG-ISCAS/BdryReach/README.md

 options.set_usekrylovError(1);
 options.set_max_error(DBL_MAX * Eigen::MatrixXd::Ones(2,1));
 ```
-### 2.3.4 Invocation of the Boundary-based Method for Computing the Inner-approximations of Reachable Sets
+### 2.3.4 Invocation of the Boundary-based Method for Computing the Inner-approximations

 **This step invokes our boundary-based method for computing inner-approximations of reachable sets.
-Please refer to Section 2.1.1 for the meanings of various parameters.**
+Please refer to Section 2.1.1 for the meanings of parameters.**
 ```cpp
 vector<Zonotope<double>> underR = UnderApprox::underReachClp(mysys, mysysBack, options, R0_, 0.1, 8, 0.01, 0.05, 0.01, 50);
 ```
-### 2.3.5 Results Plotting
+### 2.3.5 Plotting of Results

 For plotting the graphical results, we utilize the lightweight plotting library **Matplotlib for C++**."
-For specific usage instructions,please refer to [Matplotlib for C++ Documentation](https://matplotlib-cpp.readthedocs.io/en/latest/index.html).
+For specific usage instructions, please refer to [Matplotlib for C++ Documentation](https://matplotlib-cpp.readthedocs.io/en/latest/index.html).
 ```cpp
 plt::figure_size(1200, 780);
 for(int i = 1; i < underR.size(); i++){